Skip to main content

 Fill out both sets of credentials:

-• Database Username / Password(s): These credentials are used to authenticate to the Postgres database.
+• Database Username / Password(s): Credentials to authenticate to the Postgres database.

-• Discovery Target(s) Credential(s): These credentials are used to authenticate to the *nix server.
+• Discovery Target(s) Credential(s): Credentials to authenticate to the *nix server.

 New Postgres discovery jobNew Postgres discovery job